rakesh-verma-16/trusting-social/readme.md

 -	Ruby

 ### Libraries
 -	SQLite3 - is used only for storing system i.e, to get and delete data.
+Doesn't perform any sorting or filtering operations on DB level.
 -	CSV

 ### Installing the pre-requisites